chrisckwong821/Binance-Dual_Currency_Arbitrage/README.md

 # Binance-Dual_Currency_Arbitrage
 (Beta) two-leg price engine in a triangular arbitrage.
-Need to be price-agnostic to 2 base currencies
+Need to be hold 2 base currencies

 # Usage
 1. Add key and secret in `key/key.json`